danmunn/redmine_dmsf/README.md

 ### Full-text search (optional)

 If you want to use fulltext search abilities, install xapian-omega and ruby-xapian packages.
+In case of using of Bitnami stack or Ruby installed via RVM it might be necessary to install Xapian bindings from sources.
 See https://xapian.org for details.

 ```
 sudo apt-get install xapian-omega ruby-xapian